America and the Holocaust: Deceit and Indifference

 When Congress, the State Department and Roosevelt failed those 20,000 despite confirmed reports that their co-religionists were being massacred, American Jews appealed directly to fellow citizens.
 The 1943 wartime pageant “We Shall Never Die” featured actress Sylvia Sydney proclaiming, “Here the Germans turned machine guns on us and killed us all.
 Remember us.”

-It was Rabbi Stephen S. Wise, Rep. Will Rogers Jr. and a small but determined team of Treasury Department staffers who, in 1944, pushed Roosevelt into creating the War Refugee Board, which helped save about 200,000 Jews and assisted Swedish diplomat Raoul Wallenberg rescue thousands of Hungarian Jews.
+It was… a small but determined team of Treasury Department staffers who, in 1944, pushed Roosevelt into creating the War Refugee Board, which helped save about 200,000 Jews and assisted Swedish diplomat Raoul Wallenberg rescue thousands of Hungarian Jews.

 The 90-minute docu concludes with a too-little-too-late view of wartime America.
 One historian states that because America refused to rescue thousands of other Jews, the country could not rescue its own conscience.